swetoast/adguardhome-lists/README.md

 ## Contribute

-If you want something added, feel free to create a pull request and we'll gladly accept.
+If you want something added, feel free to create a pull request and i'll gladly accept.

 ## Support